-The statistics are compiled by the Association of Unit Trusts and Investment Funds (AUTIF) who cover unit trusts and open ended investment companies are authorised by the Financial Services Authority (1,989 trusts operated by 138 management companies at end April 2002).
+The statistics are compiled by the Investment Management Association (IMA) who cover unit trusts and open ended investment companies are authorised by the Financial Services Authority (1,972 trusts operated by 129 management companies at end April 2003).

 Number of unit holdings excludes unit trusts linked to insurance policies.